craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Big Lore/Economy Pages/Economics of Actstow.md

 ### Preservation
 What is being preserved, how, with what, in where?
 Are these methods suitable for the climate?
 How good is it?
 How do people get through winter?

+Actstow's climate is controlled, and magically maintained iceboxes are accessible to the upper middle class.
+Salted meats and Canned fruits and vegetables are extremely common in Actstow to those that cannot afford to keep ice.

 ### Containers
 What do people put stuff in?
 Do we show it or is it hidden?
 Can they be reused?